Ancient City (film)

-Ancient City (古都, Koto), also known as The Old Capital is a 1980 film directed by Kon Ichikawa starring Momoe Yamaguchi and Tomokazu Miura in an adaptation of Yasunari Kawabata's novel The Old Capital.
+Ancient City (古都, Koto), also known as The Old Capital is a 1980 Japanese drama film directed by Kon Ichikawa starring Momoe Yamaguchi and Tomokazu Miura in an adaptation of Yasunari Kawabata's novel The Old Capital.
 Momoe Yamaguchi and Masaya Oki made their last appearances in the film.

 It is a remake of the 1963 film Twin Sisters of Kyoto.